astriaorg/docs/docs/developer/tutorials/test-transactions.md

    use an existing account if you already have one for testing, and fund the account using the [Sequencer Faucet](https://faucet.sequencer.dusk-5.devnet.astria.org/).
-3. Make sure the `ASTRIA_COMPOSER_PRIVATE_KEY` env var in the `~/.astria/default/config-remote/.env` is the private key for your funded sequencer account.
+3. Make sure the `astria_composer_private_key` variable  in the `~/.astria/default/config/base-config.toml` is set to the private key for your funded sequencer account.
-4. Re-launch the cli with `astria-go dev run --remote`.
+4. Re-launch the cli with `astria-go dev run --network dusk`.
 5. Rerun the transactions testing script.

 ### Chain Data Mismatch